 The main aim of a personal budget is that you have more choice and control over how the money is being spent to meet your healthcare and wellbeing needs.
 You will know how much money there is for your healthcare and you will have a say in what treatments and services you have to meet your needs.

 At the moment, some areas in England are providing personal health budgets to individuals who are receiving care and support through NHS Continuing Healthcare funding and mental health services.
-From October 2014, all people who are eligible for NHS Continuing Healthcare will have the right to have a personal health budget.
+Everyone who is eligible for NHS Continuing Healthcare has the right to have a personal health budget.

 There are three different ways a personal health budget can work: